 As the 1980’s dawned there was a rumble in the jungle as punk gave away to a new ferocious movement hailing from United Kingdom.
 New Wave Of British Heavy Metal stepped up to take the crown.
 Hundreds of bands had already made their stance at stardom and while most of them would not make it past endless pub circuits and (if they were lucky) their first albums, groups like Def Leppard, Iron Maiden, Saxon and Samson would go on to achieve great success.

 Certainly songs like “United” and “Living After Midnight” brought the band success on the single’s chart and they were commercially more accessible than most of Priest’s previous output.
 But the main thread throughout “British Steel” is its versatility, as is the case with most of Priest’s albums.
-Just think about it for a second: who else could combine the catchy attack of “Breaking The Law” with early speed metal throttle of “Rapid Fire” and reggae of “The Rage” and anthemic “United” and indeed more commercial “Living After Midnight” together on the same album?
+Just think about it for a second: who else could combine the catchy attack of “Breaking The Law” with early speed metal throttle of “Rapid Fire”, reggae of “The Rage”, anthemic “United” and indeed more commercial “Living After Midnight” together on the same album?
 And then there were songs like “Steeler” that simply were essential Judas Priest.

-In the production side of things, the group ventured onto new era as Tom Allom took over the reins for the first time proper after overseeing the “Unleashed In The East” opus the year before.
+In the production side of things, the group ventured onto new era as Tom Allom took over the reins for the first time proper after overseeing the “Unleashed In The East” -opus the year before.
 What Allom brought to the table became obvious right from the beginning, listen to the opening guitar riff on “Rapid Fire” or the merciless cold as steel sound of “Breaking The Law” – his production truly revealed the soul of Judas Priest.
 To this writer’s ears “British Steel” remains one of the greatest productions in the heavy metal field.
-And remember, this was achieved 27 years ago, with two guitars, voice, drums, bass and stack of Marshall amps.
+And remember, this was achieved 40 years ago, with two guitars, voice, drums, bass and stack of Marshall amps.
 Pieces of cutlery represented studio trickery.
 Sonically there was no doubt this was Priest’s finest hour.

-Furthermore this was drummer Dave Holland’s first studio work with the band and like his successor Scott Travis on “Painkiller” 10 years later, drums are extremely important instrument in the whole album and particularly in “Steeler.”
+Furthermore this was drummer Dave Holland’s first studio work with the band and like his successor Scott Travis with “Painkiller” 10 years later, drums are extremely important instrument in the whole album and particularly in “Steeler.”
 They drive the song along and work as catalyst for different emotions, like guitars they are telling the story with vocalist, sometimes filling in the gaps, sometimes strengthening the statement.

 The message “Steeler” carries is made clear right from the start.
 Guitars kick off the song in furious style, with fast riff sounding exceptionally sharp and heavy here, clearly very different to the last studio album.
 Holland’s machine gun-like drum attack soon takes over and the song settles into its groove.
 There’s actually only one word proper enough to describe it: metal.
 The energy level right from the beginning is incredible, the song seems to be stampeding on a tight leash, ready to snap and break free at any second.
 What comes across instantly is the impressively tight bass line, the playing of Ian Hill being woven into the song, you might not give it much attention during the first listen, but you would definitely notice were it to be extracted away from the song.
 It is nothing flashy, simply supporting the track giving it extra heavy power.
 Through the album it is obvious the songs come first before individual performances.
 Yet there is much to talk about on that front as well.